trilinos/Trilinos/cmake/tribits/doc/developers_guide/TribitsDevelopersGuide.rst

 How to Add a new TriBITS Package with Subpackages
 -------------------------------------------------

-Adding a new package with subpackages is similarly to adding a new regular packages described in `How to Add a new TriBITS Package`_.
-Again, it is recommended that one copies an example package from `TribitsExampleProject`_;
+Adding a new package with subpackages is similar to adding a new regular package described in `How to Add a new TriBITS Package`_.
+Again, it is recommended that one copies an example package from `TribitsExampleProject`_.
-this time the ``PackageWithSubpackages`` package files and directories.
+For example, one could copy files and directories from the example package ``PackageWithSubpackages``.

 To add a new TriBITS package with packages, do the following: